 The white albatross feather toroa raukura, worn in the hair of Te Whiti and Tohu’s followers, is a symbol of Parihaka’s passive resistance movement.
 Each year on 5 November a remembrance day is held.
 This is a day of respect, memorialising the sadness, tenacity and survival of Parihaka’s people.

 Taare Waitara with children from Parihaka Pā, 1881.
 Alexander Turnbull Library (1/1-006430-G)

 1 September 1886 New Zealand Police Force Act separated the New Zealand Constabulary Force into the New Zealand Police Force and the New Zealand Permanent Militia

-This was the time definitively to split policing from soldiering.
-On 1 September, the New Zealand Police Force and the Permanent Militia came into being, leaving the Police to concentrate solely on the preservation of the peace and the investigation and detection of offences.
+The colonial government believed they had conquered the indigenous population and their desire for self-determination.
+They decided this was the time to definitively split policing from soldiering.
+On 1 September, the unarmed New Zealand Police Force and the Permanent Militia came into being, leaving the Police to concentrate solely on the preservation of the peace and the investigation and detection of offences.
 Interestingly, however, both bodies still reported to the Minister of Defence.
 The first Commissioner was politician/soldier Sir George Whitmore, who was succeeded in 1887 by Major Walter Gudgeon, who was in turn succeeded in 1890 by prison administrator Lieutenant Colonel Arthur Hume, continuing his role of Inspector of Prisons as well as being Commissioner of Police.

 New Zealand Police Commissioner Sir George Whitmore, 1886.
 New Zealand Police Museum Collection (2007/1/15)